plubeda/spanish-acronyms-pubmed/README.md

-# Improving-Contextual-Knowledge-forAcronym-Expansion-in-MedicalNarratives
-Text normalization in clinical natural language processing involves theidentification and resolution of acronyms contained in the documents to obtain theirstandard definitions.
-Previous approaches to solve this problem varied dependingon whether the expansion was explicitly in the document or not.
-In both cases, theproblem of ambiguity arises when an identified acronym has different expansions(e.g. RA for Right Atrial or Rheumatoid Arthritis).
-The ambiguity issue can be addressed by analyzing the different contexts in which the acronym may exist; however, the absence of an acronym sense inventory linked with possible contexts inwhich particular expansion can be used hinders these solutions.
+# Leveraging PubMed to create a specialty-based sense inventory for acronym resolution in Spanish
+Text normalization in clinical natural language processing includes the task to identify acronyms  to obtain their appropriate expanded form.
+This paper contributes to acronym resolution in Spanish through the creation of a data resource that facilitates acronym resolution.
+It is based on a set of acronym dictionaries classified by clinical specialty, where each acronyms is characterized by its expansion and a set of features.
+The new acronym resource is composed of 51 clinical specialties with 3,603 acronyms.
+Including 228 language independent acronyms and 391 language dependent expansions.
+We further analyzed the sense inventory across specialties and present novel insights of acronym usage in biomedical Spanish texts.